A cloudy and chilly morning with nary any sunlight.

 “Yes.
 I figure you should know about it, seeing how it concerns both you and your family.”

 “I thank you for your consideration, but couldn’t you have written everything in the letter?
 Was there really a need for me to come to the academy?”
-The boy gave him an inquisitive and sharp gaze.
+The boy stared back with an intrusive and sharp gaze.

-“I wanted to talk to you and see if you’ve noticed anything suspicious lately, and ask something of you.”
+“I wanted to talk to you and see if you’ve noticed anything suspicious lately.
+That, and to ask something of you.”
 Nylen quickly explained.

 “Nothing that I know of.
 Everything is rather uneventful actually.
 Just the way I like it.”
 The boy gave a curt reply.